 ⇒ Also Read: Heavy Water – Methods of Preparation and Properties

-Remove Hardness of Water (Temporary)
+Remove the Hardness of Water (Temporarily)

-Soluble bicarbonates are converted into insoluble carbonates which are removed by filtration.
+Soluble bicarbonates are converted into insoluble carbonates, which are removed by filtration.

 Reactions: Ca(HCO3)2 → ΔCalo3↓ + H2O + CO2